 I’m opportunistic about my Dark Moon rest—somewhere between planning it and waiting to be called.
 When the intention and opportunity converge, I stop.
 I drop in.
 I can sense my body and spirit drinking, thoroughly enjoying the delicious nectar in the Nada of the moment.
 May you discover this pleasure!
 Mark your calendar now.
 The next Dark Moon days are from April 1 to 5.

 Were you born during a Dark Moon—and if so, what does that mean?
-Get your free moon phase report in Chart Play here.
+Learn about your birth moon phase here here.

 In addition to the monthly Dark Moons, over the course of our lives there we get several extended dark moon periods that can last three to four years each.
 One such period is the “progressed Balsamic” phase.
 You’ll find the years for yours (along with many other Moon goodies) in my Moonprints report.
 Order here.